 COVID-19 Vaccine for Children & Teens

-The COVID-19 vaccine is available at many local pharmacies and in supporting locations across Tarrant County.
+The COVID-19 vaccine is also available at many local pharmacies and in supporting locations across Tarrant County.
 Use the Tarrant County COVID-19 Vaccine Finder (tarrantcounty.com) to find a location that's convenient for you.

 Texas Health and Human Services offers many sites to help you find a vaccine near you.
 Click the options below to find a vaccine for you and your family: